gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 `HTTP_ADDR`|HTTP listen address or path to UNIX socket.
 `HTTP_PORT`|HTTP listen port.
 `UNIX_SOCKET_PERMISSION`|Permission for unix socket.
 `LOCAL_ROOT_URL`|Local (DMZ) URL for Gogs workers (such as SSH update) accessing web service.
 In most cases you do not need to change the default value.
-Alter it only if your SSH server node is not the same as HTTP node.
+Alter it only if your SSH server node is not the same as the HTTP node.
 `DISABLE_SSH`|Disables SSH feature when it's not available.
 `START_SSH_SERVER`|Starts built-in SSH server when enabled.
-`SSH_DOMAIN`|Domain name to be exposed in SSH clone URL.
-The domain name that public network can access to your standalone SSH server.
+`SSH_DOMAIN`|Domain name to be exposed in the SSH clone URL.
+This is the domain name that public networks can access for your standalone SSH server.
-`SSH_PORT`|Port number to be exposed in SSH clone URL.
-The port number that public network can access to your standalone SSH server, usually is the standard SSH port `22`.
+`SSH_PORT`|Port number to be exposed in the SSH clone URL.
+This is the port number that public networks can access for your standalone SSH server, usually the default SSH port `22`.
-`SSH_LISTEN_HOST`|Network interface builtin SSH server listens on.
+`SSH_LISTEN_HOST`|Network interface which the built-in SSH server listens on.
-`SSH_LISTEN_PORT`|Port number builtin SSH server listens on.
+`SSH_LISTEN_PORT`|Port number which the built-in SSH server listens on.
-`SSH_ROOT_PATH`|Root path of SSH directory, default is `~/.ssh`, but you have to use `/home/git/.ssh`.
+`SSH_ROOT_PATH`|Root path of the SSH directory.
+The default is `~/.ssh`, but you have to use `/home/git/.ssh`.
-`REWRITE_AUTHORIZED_KEYS_AT_START`|Indicate whether to rewrite `authorized_keys` at start, ignored when use builtin SSH server.|
+`REWRITE_AUTHORIZED_KEYS_AT_START`|Indicate whether to rewrite `authorized_keys` at startup (ignored when using the built-in SSH server).
-`SSH_KEY_TEST_PATH`|Directory to create temporary files when test publick key using ssh-keygen, default is system temporary directory.
+`SSH_KEY_TEST_PATH`|Directory to create temporary files when the test public key is using ssh-keygen.
+The default is the system temporary directory.
-`SSH_KEYGEN_PATH`|Path to ssh-keygen, default is `ssh-keygen` and let shell find out which one to call.
+`SSH_KEYGEN_PATH`|The path to ssh-keygen.
+The default is `ssh-keygen` which lets the shell find out which to call.
-`MINIMUM_KEY_SIZE_CHECK`|Indicate whether to check minimum key size with corresponding type.
+`MINIMUM_KEY_SIZE_CHECK`|Indicate whether to check minimum key size with its corresponding type.
-`OFFLINE_MODE`|Disables use of CDN for static files and Gravatar for profile pictures.
+`OFFLINE_MODE`|Disables use of a CDN for static files and Gravatar for profile pictures.
 `DISABLE_ROUTER_LOG`|Mutes printing of the router log.
 `CERT_FILE`|Cert file path used for HTTPS.
 `KEY_FILE`|Key file path used for HTTPS.
-`STATIC_ROOT_PATH`|Upper level of template and static files path, default is the path where Gogs is located.
+`STATIC_ROOT_PATH`|Upper level of the templates and static files path.
+The default is the path where Gogs is located.
-`APP_DATA_PATH`|Default path for App data.
+`APP_DATA_PATH`|Default path for app data.
 `ENABLE_GZIP`|Enables application-level GZIP support.
 `LANDING_PAGE`|Non-logged-in users' landing page, either `home` or `explore`.